-ARTELABS provides practical advice on Information System Security (ISS), Web Platform Security (back-end, front-end and database) and raise awareness among employees or users about internet threat (IoT).
+ARTELABS provides practical advice on Information System Security (ISS), Web Platform Security (back-end, front-end, database and IoT) and raise awareness among employees or users about online internet threat.

 To this end, we visit SMEs in order to have a general overview of the company’s operational context in order to analyse and provide appropriate technical and optimal solutions aimed at strengthening (“hardening“) the security of their web platforms and IT infrastructures.